About Great Potential Press

-Now located in Arizona, Great Potential Press began in 1982 in Dayton, Ohio (under Ohio Psychology Publishing Company, and later, Gifted Psychology Press), with the publication of a book titled Guiding the Gifted Child by James T. Webb, Elizabeth Meckstroth, and Stephanie Tolan.
+Now located in Tucson, Arizona, Great Potential Press began in 1982 in Dayton, Ohio (under Ohio Psychology Publishing Company, and later, Gifted Psychology Press), with the publication of a book titled Guiding the Gifted Child by James T. Webb, Elizabeth Meckstroth, and Stephanie Tolan.
 With more than 125,000 copies sold, this best-selling title quickly became popular with both parents and educators for its down-to-earth advice on dealing with common “problems” of gifted children—things like perfectionism, underachievement, uneven development, and peer relations.
 This small book became a staple in parent support groups across the country, and its popularity caused Dr. Webb to become a sought-after speaker at education and parenting conferences.
 It also prompted him to become interested in publishing other books about gifted children, parenting, and gifted education.

 True to the philosophy of the now-classic book that started it all, the majority of Great Potential Press’s books reflect the belief that the social and emotional traits of gifted children are integral to these children’s ability to learn and achieve; they are equally as significant as curriculum modifications and thus are important factors for parents and teachers to take into account at home or in school.
 Adults who understand these characteristics and their related potential problems can work to ensure that gifted children’s social and emotional needs are met, and also that they receive an appropriate level of challenge in their classrooms.
 In some cases, simply providing the appropriate challenge fixes the problem, but often there are other areas that need attention as well.